 - DuckDuckGo Privacy Essentials: blocks third-party trackers and shows a privacy grade for websites.
 If you notice that it prevents a website from working properly, you can whitelist that site, temporarily or permanently.
 If you’re technical and want something with more controls, look at uBlock Origin.

-- Startpage.com: search engine that gives you Google search results without tracking your activity or passing your data to Google.
+- Startpage.com: a search engine that gives you Google search results without tracking your activity or passing your data to Google.

 By default, Chrome extensions are disabled in Incognito mode.
 This is to prevent extensions from recording your browsing activity when in Incognito mode.
 However, you generally want security and privacy extensions to protect you even in Incognito mode.
 To enable them: